U.S. stocks erased gains as optimism about a drop in jobless claims faded and a slump in Apple Inc. (AAPL:US) dragged down technology shares.

 The Standard & Poor’s 500 Index pared an advance of 0.8 percent as Apple extended its retreat from a September record to more than 10 percent.
 Bank of America Corp.
-(BAC) and Morgan Stanley advanced at least 1.4 percent as energy and financial stocks posted the biggest rallies out of 10 groups in the S&P 500.
+(BAC:US) and Morgan Stanley advanced at least 1.4 percent as energy and financial stocks posted the biggest rallies out of 10 groups in the S&P 500.
 Sprint Nextel Corp.
-(S) jumped 14 percent as it said it’s in talks with Japan’s Softbank Corp.
+(S:US) jumped 14 percent as it said it’s in talks with Japan’s Softbank Corp.
 (9984) about a potential transaction.

 The S&P 500 (SPX) increased less than 0.1 percent to 1,432.84 at 4 p.m. in New York.
 The benchmark gauge fell to the lowest level in a month yesterday on concern that the global economy is slowing down.
 The Dow Jones Industrial Average (DJU2) lost 18.58 points, or 0.1 percent, to 13,326.39.
 More than 6 billion shares traded hands on U.S. exchanges today, in line with the three- month average.